whalderman/search-quality-rater-guidelines-tldr/docs/tldr/for-everyone.md

 Google will judge the reputation of a website based on a range of reputable independent sources (sites like [BBB](https://www.bbb.org/), [Trustpilot](https://www.trustpilot.com/), etc.).

 ::: tip Be trustworthy.
-Make it as easy as possible for Google to discover who (person/company) is responsible for the website, and who (person/company) created the content (for news/research/information-based pages).
+Make it as easy as possible for Google to discover who (person/company) is responsible for the website, and who (person/company) created the content, especially for news/research/information-based pages.

 In general, this implies a more trustworthy website overall.
 :::

-::: tip Include contact information.
+::: tip Include contact information and policies.
-Depending on your type of business, Google expects different types and amounts of contact information.
-Contact information is very important for websites that handle money (stores, banks, credit card companies, etc.).
+Depending on your type of business, Google expects different types and amounts of contact information and policies.
+This information is extremely important for any website that handles money (stores, banks, credit card companies, etc.).
 :::

 #### Contact Info Suggestions